gesuri/ECS_Process_L0/README.md

 The system supports integration with SharePoint via the `office365_api` module.
 Ensure you have proper authentication credentials in place for uploading and downloading files from SharePoint.
 The 'office365_api' can be found on

+### Manually Running `ECS_Process_L0.py`

+If you need to run the script manually, you do not need to pass any arguments; the script will execute using the default configuration.

+When running the program via Task Scheduler, you must pass the `-a` argument.

+When the script is run manually, it uses the same constants, but instead of the regular harvest folder (`consts.PATH_HARVESTED_DATA`), it will use the folder defined in `consts.PATH_TEMPSHARE` (typically `E:/TempShare`).

 ---

 ## Contributing